 A Pinnacle Member does not need to purchase either a cabin or a home, can choose to become either a Cabin and a Cohousing Member, or be both.

-As we look to the future, we believe that a combination of cohousing and our cabin-based hospitality business will allow us to use and preserve these 120 acres so that the business can prosper, the cohousing can provide energy efficient, reduced footprint homes, and that our great-grandchildren will look up from Post Pond and see much the same landscape as one sees today.
+As we look to the future, we believe a combination of cohousing and our cabin-based hospitality business will allow us to use and preserve these 120 acres so that the business can prosper, the cohousing can provide energy efficient, reduced footprint homes, and that our great-grandchildren will look up from Post Pond and see much the same landscape as one sees today.

 If you want to learn more about any of these membership options, please write or call Liz Ryan Cole -